Biography

 "a very high-class youth string orchestra“ - The Strad Magazine

 The award-winning string ensemble LGT Young Soloists (sponsored by LGT Private Banking) is made up of highly talented young soloists between the ages of 13 and 23 from over 20 nations.
-Since its founding in 2013, the LGT Young Soloists have established themselves as one of the leading youth orchestras worldwide.
+Since its founding in 2013 by violinist and pedagogue Alexander Gilman, the LGT Young Soloists have established themselves as one of the leading and most touring youth orchestras worldwide.
 This is primarily due to their unique concept: exceptional young musicians perform as soloists with their own orchestra, accompany each other, and share their passion for music.
 "Those who do not know that these are very young teenagers playing would think they are in the midst of a top ensemble" (the orchestra, 2017).

-Last February, they played a sold-out concert at the Elbphilharmonie's Great Hall to mark their 10th anniversary.
-In March, they made their US debut with a sold-out concert at the Kennedy Center in Washington.
-In the coming season, the ensemble will be heard at venues such as the Concertgebouw Amsterdam, Tonhalle Zurich, Philharmonie Luxembourg, Festspielhaus Bregenz, as well as on tours of Australia, Asia, and South Africa.
+To mark their 10th anniversary, they played a sold-out concert at the Elbphilharmonie's Great Hall in 2023, followed by their US debut at the Kennedy Center in Washington.
+In the current season, the ensemble will be heard at venues such as the Concertgebouw Amsterdam, Tonhalle Zurich, Philharmonie Luxembourg, as well as on tours of Australia, Asia, and South Africa.

 Guest soloists have included well-known personalities such as Alma Deutscher, Juliane Banse, Amihai Gross, Stephan Moccio, Esther Yoo, and Martin James Bartlett.

 Just two years after its founding, the LGT Young Soloists became the first youth orchestra in the world to release its first album on Sony Music/RCA Red Seal.
-Six CDs have been recorded since then, including the world recording of Philip Glass's 14th Symphony.
-On the occasion of Beethoven's 250th birthday, the LGT Young Soloists released their album "Beethoven RECOMPOSED" for the first time on Naxos.
-The CD topped the Apple Music Video Classical Charts in more than 40 countries and received excellent reviews from international music journalists.
+Six CDs have been recorded since then, including the first recording of Philip Glass's 14th Symphony.
+On the occasion of Beethoven's 250th birthday, the LGT Young Soloists released their album "Beethoven RECOMPOSED" (Naxos).
+The CD reached number one on the Apple Music Video Classical Charts in more than 40 countries and received excellent reviews from international music journalists.

 “The mutual musical accompaniment, where every musician performs both as a soloist and an orchestra member, results in an exceptional connection that can only be expressed through music.”